Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Trade

 \subsection{Trade frictions}

-In reality, trade involves irreversible costs, for example, for transport of goods or money-transfer fees.
+In reality, trade involves irreversible costs, for example, for transport of goods or money-transfer fees, and, as we have discussed, irreversible tariffs.
 The corresponding money goes to agents in one or both economies or to an external trader.
 This implies that MB trade requires a sufficient gap between the prices to cover the costs.
 It also implies a reduction in the amount of money that an external trader can make from facilitating trade.

 Irreversible effects also occur when large trades are made.
 For example, the prices an external trader proposes to two economies for a large quantity of goods have to be different from the market prices, which are for infinitesimal amounts of good.
 By convexity, the trader makes at most as much money as by slow continuous trading, and typically strictly less money.
+We leave more thorough study of trade frictions for future work.